cldf-datasets/barlowhandandfive/maps/README.md

 ## What replaced ‘hand’?

-Values for this parameter are descriptions of the most likely etymology (traced as far back as possible in the Austronesian family) given for the word in the language that came to mean ‘hand’; values followed by ‘?’ are somewhat uncertain; and those followed by ‘??’ are even more uncertain; when no likely etymology has been posited, then the value is given simply as ‘unclear’ (with no preceding etymology).
+Values for this parameter are descriptions of the most likely etymology (traced as far back as possible in the Austronesian family) given for the word in the language that came to mean ‘hand’; values followed by “?” are somewhat uncertain; and those followed by “??” are even more uncertain; when no likely etymology has been posited, then the value is given simply as “unclear” (with no preceding etymology).
 Values are batched into five different categories, referenced by the `Code_ID` column.

 &nbsp; | Value | Count | Description
 --- | --- | ---:| ---